 But even though artificial turf saves you a ton of money and time down the line, some homeowners don’t have the up-front costs it takes to transform their front and backyard into a pristine, low-maintenance lawn.
 But instead of doing a complete overhaul on every single blade of grass on your property, we have a small-budget affordable artificial grass solution for you.

-Reasons to Give Your Front Yard a Facelift With Artificial Grass
+Reasons to Give Your Front Yard a Facelift With Artificial Turf

 Curb appeal: For nearly every home, the centerpiece of your exterior is your front yard.
-If you change over your front yard to artificial grass, you’ll have a lush, green, real-looking artificial grassy lawn free of brown spots and extensive labor.
-Level up your curb appeal and allow your front lawn to be the crown jewel of your block by switching over to artificial grass.
+If you change over your front yard to artificial turf, you’ll have a lush, green, real-looking artificial grassy lawn free of brown spots and extensive labor.
+Level up your curb appeal and allow your front lawn to be the crown jewel of your block by switching over to artificial turf.

 No Landscaper Fees: When you change over to artificial turf, your maintenance costs and labor time in the yard plummet.
 That means you’ll no longer have to pay a landscaper to spruce up your front yard or trim your grass every few weeks, potentially saving you hundreds or even more than a thousand dollars a year.
 If you have a backyard, you still may need to pay a landscaper to tend to that area, but your costs should be lowered if they no longer need to care for your front yard.